petershin/liferay-learn/docs/commerce/latest/en/developer-guide/sales/implementing-a-custom-order-validator.md

 ```java
 public CommerceOrderValidatorResult validate(Locale locale, CommerceOrderItem commerceOrderItem) throws PortalException;
 ```
 > This is the second validation method where we can add custom validation logic.
-This method is called for items already in the cart, whenever a customer proceeds to a new step in checkout.
+This method is called for items already in the cart, whenever the order transitions to `In Progress` or `Pending`.

 ### Complete the Order Validator